Advertisement

 Chocolate

-For some, chocolate can worsen reflux symptoms, like heartburn.
-"Certain foods relax the sphincter, the opening between the esophagus and stomach," Dr. Mittal says.
+For some people, chocolate can worsen reflux symptoms, like heartburn.
+"Certain foods relax the sphincter, the opening between the esophagus and stomach," says Vivek Mittal, MD, a gastroenterologist in Fresno, California.

-There are likely a number of reasons chocolate doesn’t sit well for some.
-One possibility is the caffeine content, which can exacerbate symptoms.
-Chocolate contains more caffeine than you might think at 12 milligrams per ounce.
-The darker the chocolate, the more caffeine.
+There are likely a number of reasons why chocolate may have this effect.
+The caffeine content can exacerbate symptoms.
+Chocolate contains more caffeine than you might think, at 12 milligrams per ounce.
+The darker the chocolate, the more caffeine—70 percent dark chocolate contains about 25 to 30 milligrams per ounce.

-Instead of reaching for chocolate, sate your caving for something sweet with a piece of fruit, like a banana or apple, which won't likely leave you uncomfortable.
+Chocolate also tends to be high in fat, and fatty foods are a known trigger.
+Instead of reaching for chocolate, consider satisfying a sweet craving with a piece of fruit, like a banana or apple, which won't likely leave you uncomfortable.

 mint tea, mint, mint leaves, tea